-Mitigation is important in order to address the physical and chemical impacts from past military activities to protect the health and safety of the Tribal commu-nity and allow for the safe practice of traditional cultural lifestyles.
-The Qawalangin Tribe and Ounalashka Corporation work in collaboration to address the highest pri-print gives that impact community gofter health and the environment head on what limited funding we are able to obtain through NALEMP or the minimal reme-diation that is done through the FUDS program.
+Mitigation is important in order to address the physical and chemical impacts from past military activities to protect the health and safety of the Tribal community and allow for the safe practice of traditional cultural lifestyles.
+The Qawalangin Tribe and Ounalashka Corporation work in collaboration to address the highest primite that the contraction of the safety production of the collaboration of the safety primitive that the contraction of the safety primitive that the contraction of the safety primitive that the safety primitive safety is the safety primitive that the safety primitive safety safety safety primitive safety saf ority sites that impact community safety, health, and the environment based on what limited funding we are able to obtain through NALEMP or the minimal remediation that is done through the FUDS program.

-The process in which remediation can be addressed under these programs often The process in which remediation can be addressed under these programs often requires years of lead time, assuming that all necessary programmatic red tape and approvals are taken care of in advance.
+The process in which remediation can be addressed under these programs often requires years of lead time, assuming that all necessary programmatic red tape and approvals are taken care of in advance.
 If the Ounalashka Corporation is pursuing a development project and contamination is found, all construction must stop and remediation must be completed before construction can continue.
-If the Qawalangin Tribe or the Ounalashka Corporation decide to tackle the cleanup work before it is addressed under another program, both entities run the risk of not being reim-bursed for the associated cleanup costs.
-The Qawalangin Tribe and Ounalashka Corporation have seen a lower puch from
+If the Qawalangin Tribe or the Ounalashka Corporation decide to tackle the cleanup work before it is addressed under another program, both entities run the risk of not being reimbursed for the associated cleanup costs.

+The Qawalangin Tribe and Ounalashka Corporation have seen a leaver push from

 The Qawalangin Tribe and Ounalashka Corporation have seen a larger push from the U.S. Army Corp of Engineers to implement institutional controls, or to approve "alternative cleanup levels" on FUDS, where some level of contamination is left in place, and cleanup levels are less stringent than state or other cleanup regulations respectively.
 Unfortunately, by implementing institutional controls or alternative cleanup levels, the future development of the land is limited.

 Additional burden is caused by federal agencies arguing over responsibility for cleanup, playing a game of "hot potato" that ultimately prevents action and perpetuates harm to the community.
 A clear example of this is the Building 551 site, which remains unmitigated due to interpretation of laws and "eligibility."
 The Building 551 site, a former Navy Mess Hall at the Dutch Harbor Naval Operating Base which is located within the Amaknak and Unalaska Islands FUDS (FUDS Property No. F10AK0841).
 The Building 551 site is a parcel containing a World War II-era building and the surrounding land adjacent to East Point Road.
-Building 551 was built as a mess hall for the Cantonment Area of the Dutch Har-